Organization Team Members

 - API

 From the Team Members tab, click the name of a user.
-Select the Details tab within that user's page and click the Delete user button on the bottom of the page.
-Enter the Confirmation text and click the Remove user button to confirm the removal.
+Select the Details tab within that user's page and click the Delete user button at the bottom of the page.
+Enter the Confirmation text and click Remove user to confirm removal.

 USER_ID=$(prism organization:users:list \